The Role of AI Models in Visual Inspection

 AI models can be trained to the difference between good and defective products and based on that learning detect and flag defective products and even categorize the defects.
 It can do so 24/7, with consistently high accuracy, at drastically lower hardware costs and greater flexibility in the case of product or process changes.

-Visual inspection
+AI Models in Visual inspection

 The Algorithms that Drive AI-Based Visual Inspection